 The bigger brands are trying, though.
-Wal-Mart recently announced that they will create approximately 3,500 store-specific Facebook pages to serve its nearly 9.5 million fans.
+Wal-Mart that they will create approximately 3,500 store-specific Facebook pages to serve its nearly 9.5 million fans.
 This shows that big corporations are trying to be more personal.
 But they have a long way to go.

 As a small business owner, you’re already there just by a willingness to be yourself.

 In order to get me to buy from you, I need to trust you.
 In order to trust you, I need to like you….and to like you, I need to know you!
 It’s hard to get to “know” a big company.
 It’s simple to get to know a person or a few people, especially when they share information about themselves and the way they live their lives.

 In the final bullet of Pam Moore’s, People Don’t Buy Things, They Join Things, she says, “Share yourself and your brand with me.
 Share your innards.
 Don’t be afraid to show your real self.
 But do so in a way that enables me to connect with you as a human being not as a cash register.”

 Bingo.
 It’s about being transparent, being human, and being real.

 No sales messages!
 Offer value and share information that your audience will want to hear!

 A few tips for putting yourself out there:

 - Use a photo instead of a logo on social sites